evilusean/evilusean.github.io/Languages/README.md

 - ✅ Black text on white background for better readability
 - ✅ Red glow effects for Japanese (🇯🇵) and blue glow for Slovak (🇸🇰)
 - ✅ Sharp text with glow effects using pseudo-elements for better readability
+- ✅ Large, prominent flags with responsive design for mobile devices
+- ✅ Vertical stacking on smaller screens (768px and below)
 - ✅ Proper project naming conventions